erothman1/horiseon-site-optimization/README.md

 ## Usage

-This is the link to the completed application: ADD LINK!!!!
+This is the link to the completed application: https://erothman1.github.io/horiseon-site-optimization/

 This is a screenshot of the completed application:
 ![Horiseon Web Application Screenshot](./assets/images/screenshot-horiseon-web-application.png)